Top 10 Countries That Read the Most Books

 Residents of Sweden spend 6 hours and 54 minutes per week, lagging behind Russia by 12 minutes.
 In advance of the Literature Week on P1 (Sweden’s Radio), Novus researched book consumption for Kulturnytt.

-People of France are tied with Sweden on this one.
+The people of France are tied with Sweden on this one.
 Half of the French readers read daily or nearly daily.
 While 12% of readers in the poll said they only read on weekends or during vacations, the French who enjoy reading manage to fit it into their daily schedules.

 7. Russia